CakeDC/bootstrap-ui/README.md

 ### AppView Setup

 For a quick setup, just make your `AppView` class extend `BootstrapUI\View\UIView`.
-The base class will handle the initializing and loading of the BootstrapUI `layout.ctp` for your app.
+The base class will handle the initializing and loading of the BootstrapUI `layout.php` for your app.

 The `src\View\AppView.php` will look something like the following: